itsatifsiddiqui/google_maps_place_picker_mb/README.md

-# Google Maps Place Picker - MB edition
+# Google Maps Place Picker V2 - MB edition

-> This README is only slightly changed from its original repo which this repository was forked from.
-Due to no maintenance by the original author, I want to provide this fork that is maintained, I also added more functionality to it.
+> This package is a maintained fork of the original Google Maps Place Picker MB edition.
 >
 > To install:
 >
 > ```
-> flutter pub add google_maps_place_picker_mb
+> flutter pub add google_maps_place_picker_mb_v2
 > ```
 >
 > If you'd like to contribute, please read the [CONTRIBUTING.md](CONTRIBUTING.md) notice.
->
-> ~ _martin-braun_

 ----------------------------------------------------